-FTIR detected the characteristic phosphate and hydroxyl group activity associated with HA (Figure 2).
-26,27The spectra provided evidence for B-type carbonate substitution where carbonate ions have substituted for phosphate groups.
+FTIR detected the characteristic phosphate and hydroxyl group activity associated with HA (Figure 3).
+It was noted that the spectrum for the sintered product showed sharper phosphate and hydroxyl peaks.
+These changes have been associated with a greater product crystallinity26,27.The unsintered spectrum provided evidence for B-type carbonate substitution where carbonate ions have substituted for phosphate groups.
 This is in contrast to A-type substitution where carbonate ions may substitute for hydroxyl groups17.
 It has been reported that B-type carbonate substitution occurs in biological apatite3.
 However, Tampieri et al. reported that whilst B-type substitution was predominant in young bones, A-type carbonate substitution was increasingly present in bones of older individuals28.
 Carbonate substitution has been found to decrease the crystallinity and thermal stability of the nHA whilst increasing its solubility.
 These changes have been proposed to contribute to the increased bioactivity of carbonate-substituted HA29.
 Biological HA is also known to contain some of the other elements recorded in the XRF analysis (Table 1), such as magnesium, sodium and strontium30.
 The presence of these elements may also contribute to increased biological efficacy.
-Future work should be directed at the preparation of these nanoscale substituted apatites, and also products with increased biofunctionality such as silver-doped nHA31.323333,3431
+Future work should be directed at the preparation of these nanoscale substituted apatites, and also products with increased biofunctionality such as silver-doped nHA31.
+In order to prepare substituted nHA the element may be introduced with a corresponding reduction of the intended element to substitute for, e.g. a reduction in the amount of the calcium compound when strontium, magnesium or zinc substitution is attempted32.
+33Alternatively, another approach may be to add elements with the intention of providing ‘doped’ ions which are present on the surface of the nHA without necessarily intending to substitute the element into the HA crystal lattice31.
+For these modifications to the method it is possible to prepare mixed solutions e.g. of calcium hydroxide and silver nitrate, and to carry out the reaction in the same manner as described here.

 In conclusion, this paper reports a novel rapid and substantially improved method for the preparation of bioinspired nHA.
+For this method, the rapid mixing of the chemicals takes less than 5 seconds which is a marked reduction in time compared to titrations reactions typically requiring hours of careful monitoring.
 It has great potential for use in biomaterial development due to its relative simplicity and low cost compared to currently used industrial nHA manufacturing methods where the inherent complexity of current commercial systems results in lengthy research and development times, and substantially increased manufacturing costs.
 In particular, this new method is superior to continuous flow processes or hydrothermal techniques due to significantly lower start-up equipment investment requirements.

 ACKNOWLEDGMENTS: